dddomin3/DSPi/README.md

 This allows the dbus-compiled jack server to run without a GUI running.

-Run `raspi-config`:
+Run `sudo raspi-config`:

-- Alter Boot Options so that raspi turns on with Console with auto-login (Boot Options -> B1 -> B2).
+- Alter Boot Options so that raspi turns on with Console with auto-login (3 Boot Options -> B1 -> B2).
-- Set the GPU Memory to 16 under "Advanced Options -> A3"
+- Set the GPU Memory to 16 under "7 Advanced Options -> A3"

 ### **II7:** amSynth building from source.

 Build amSynth on your raspi using the instructions below.
 It's braindead simple to do.
 <https://github.com/amsynth/amsynth/wiki/BuildingFromSource>
 Make sure you checkout a release. `git checkout release-1.7.1` is the most recent at the time of this commit (2017/04/29)